fideus-labs/ome-ngff-scientific-ai/README.md

 - "It should ENHANCE your workflow, not replace it"

 Measure:
-- "Track the benefits - time saved, errors reduced"
+- "And track the benefits - time saved, errors reduced"
-- "Build the case for broader adoption"
-- "Data-driven decisions about infrastructure"

 Question:
 - "What would be a good pilot project in YOUR lab?"